 Each month we receive hundreds of calls from new and existing customers about RYO pipe tobacco products, “the care and feeding” of premium cigars and tobacco accessories.
 Of course, we get similar questions and some of these are at times driven by popular misconceptions, some of which are fed by social media.
 Here is our short list of some topics you should be aware of as you think about making a purchase of rolling tobacco, premium, or machine-rolled cigars.

-That cigars improve with age just like a fine California Pinoit Noir.
-Unfortunately this is not the case.
-Tobacco, even the best tobacco used to make premium cigars does not improve with age.
+That cigars improve with age, just like a fine California Pinot Noir.
+Unfortunately, this is not the case.
+Tobacco, even the best tobacco used to make premium cigars, does not improve with age.
 It does not have or share the aging characteristics of grapes.

 - But, the inverse of this issue is true too: you should store premium cigars in a humidor to prolong their life and to ensure they don’t dry out and will taste good when you fire up your next stick.

-Believing only great source tobacco for cigars comes from Cuba.
-This is not the case and even now after trade relations have been restored with Cuba don’t believe Cuban tobacco is the ultimate tobacco for cigars.
-That’s not the case, you can purchase cigars with source tobacco from Honduras, Nicarauga, Brazil, Indonesia, Mexico (yes!), Cameroon, Spain and even the United States.
+Believing only great source of tobacco for cigars comes from Cuba.
+This is not the case, and even now, after trade relations have been restored with Cuba don’t believe Cuban tobacco is the ultimate tobacco for cigars.
+That’s not the case; you can purchase cigars with source tobacco from Honduras, Nicaragua, Brazil, Indonesia, Mexico (yes!), Cameroon, Spain, and even the United States.

 - Buy a premium cigar from a manufacturer or brand that invests in every step of the manufacturing process starting with where and how the tobacco has been sourced.